-Despite predictions of its death, email continues to grow – roughly 306.4 billion emails were sent and received each day in 2020, the figure is expected to increase to over 361.6 billion daily mails in 2024.
+Despite predictions of its death, email continues to grow.
+Roughly 306.4 billion emails were sent and received each day in 2020.
+That figure is expected to increase to over 361.6 billion by 2024.
 Its no wonder that many people struggle to manage email.

 The tool of choice

 Email is still the business communications tool of choice because:

 - Email is based on open standards.
 Other messaging services are based on proprietary standards.
 This means they are only supported in the way the owners want them to be used.
 Email works with any device because its method of communication is public.

 - People use mail servers as file servers.
 Many users store their files (as attachments) on email servers rather than in dedicated file servers housed in their offices or in the Cloud (eg DropBox).
 This is because the user can find the files when needed from the email metadata (to, from, cc) and the email message itself.

 - Email standards have been around a long time and are generally reliable.

 However, to manage email volumes, both for individual users and for IT teams can be difficult.
 Many people in an organisation are bcc’d or cc’d, often with large attachments, which all take up storage space.
 Not everyone uses folders to keep all emails from a particular recipient, and it can take a while to retrieve emails among the hundreds or even thousands that come through each week.
 Of course, users should regularly purge their unwanted emails, but in practice, many do not – firstly, it takes time and secondly, they fear deleting something they may want to retrieve later.